The HBB gene codes for a protein known as β-globin, and mutation ... | Channels for Pearson+

 1. Introduction to Genetics Fundamentals of Genetics

-The HBB gene codes for a protein known as β-globin, and mutation in both alleles of the HBB gene causes sickle cell disease (SCD).
+The HBB gene codes for a protein known as β-globin, and mutation in both alleles of the HBB gene causes sickle cell disease.
 The allele for wild-type β-globin protein is designated by βA, and that for mutant β-globin protein by βS.
-How many protein bands do you expect to see if you run a sample from a person with SCD through gel electrophoresis?
+Determine the number of genotypes that can result from these two alleles.

-The HBB gene codes for a protein known as β-globin, and mutation in both alleles of the HBB gene causes sickle cell disease (SCD).
+The HBB gene codes for a protein known as β-globin, and mutation in both alleles of the HBB gene causes sickle cell disease.
 The allele for wild-type β-globin protein is designated by βA, and that for mutant β-globin protein by βS.
-How many protein bands do you expect to see if you run a sample from a person with SCD through gel electrophoresis?
+Determine the number of genotypes that can result from these two alleles.

 ANSWERS OPTIONS